tony-507/my-project-s-/README.md

 This is a folder containing the codes in Coursera machine learning courses, including regression, neural network, clustering, SVM and recommendation system.

+## ML_Python

+This folder contains small machine learning programs done by Python.
+Libraries used are sklearn, matplotlib, tensorflow.

 ## Alien Invasion

 This is a simple game project from the book **Python Crash Course** by **Eric Matthes**.
 The project uses Pygame as framework to reconstruct the classic arcade game "Space Invaders".
 The project employs basic functionalities of Pygame such as time, sprite and group.
 I have attempted to add some features not taught in the book: